osp/osp.tools.visualculture/vc_django/README.txt

 sudo apt-get install rabbitmq-server

-Get the latest libgit2 release from https://github.com/libgit2/libgit2/downloads and build it as in the instructions provided on the website.
+Get the latest libgit2 release from https://github.com/libgit2/libgit2/downloads and build it as in the instructions provided on http://libgit2.github.com.

 Finally Python can’t automatically find the libraries, you have to tell it where they are at, i.e. add